 The thoroughbred industry is all about passion.
 For most people who work in the industry their passion starts with a love of horses.
 For others it starts with a love of the excitement that racing brings.
 One thing is for sure, once you work in the thoroughbred industry your love of horses grows to higher level.

 The thoroughbred industry has two major sectors; the breeding industry and the racing industry, and within these there are many different types of careers.
 So, to take the challenge out of deciding straight away we have designed a pathway which allows you to Explore.

 The Explorer Cadetship Program is a 12-month stable and stud horsemanship program in the thoroughbred industry.
 It kicks off with a 12-week residential learning component of practical and theoretical training, followed by two paid work-experience placements at a leading racing stable and stud farm.

-You will be accommodated by your employer while you learn on the job, and for 9 months of the year you will be earning an income while you learn.
+You will be accommodated while you learn on the job, and for 9 months of the year you will be earning an income while you learn.
 Note: The cost of your accommodation will be deducted from your remuneration package.